 Colorado sports bettors, your state has officially joined the growing group of jurisdictions with legal sports betting.

 Legal sports betting was made available on Friday, May 1, 2020 with DraftKings Sportsbook, FanDuel Sportsbook, BetMGM and BetRivers kicking things off.
-Since then BetMonarch, FoxBet, SBK Sportsbook, Sky Ute Sportsbook and Betfred have launched.
+Since then BetMonarch, FoxBet, SBK Sportsbook, Sky Ute Sportsbook and Betfred (the retail sportsbook) have launched.
 As of July 1, Circa Sports announced it’s now live in the state.
-That brings the total to 10 in Colorado.
-Expect to see more apps launch in the days and weeks ahead now that casinos have reopened.
+BetWildwood launched its mobile sports betting app and retail sportsbook on July 21, as did Barstool and Penn Gaming (the retail sportsbook).
+William Hill opened its retail sportsbook in Colorado on July 24.
+The ELITE Sportsbook launched a mobile sports betting app on Aug.
+12. That’s the first Colorado launch in August.
+That brings the total to 11 sports betting apps and five retail sportsbooks now live in Colorado.
+Expect to see more apps launch in the days and weeks ahead as the NFL season inches closer.

 As much fun as the betting action can be on its own, it can greatly enhance your enjoyment of your favorite sports as well.
 Having money on the line can get you even more into Colorado Avalanche, Colorado Rapids, Colorado Rockies, Denver Broncos and Denver Nuggets games.
 There’s nothing like when your favorite teams win and you win some cash right along with them.